katzueno/mautic-install-shell/readme.md

 ## STEP 5: Launch your browser, and proceed to browser installation

-- Click "Run" to start running apache
+- Type `lemp start` in bash terminal to start nginx web server
-- Click "Preview" - "Preview Running Application" to launch cloud9 installation page
+- Click "Preview" - "Preview Running Application" to launch Mautic installation page.
+(Your URL would be name_of_workspace-username.c9user.io).
 - Proceed to installation

 Use the following MySQL information during `STEP 1: Mautic Installation - Database Setup`.